Kitaoka's Conjecture and sums of squares: Fields with one nonsquare positive unit

+If the decomposition $3=x^2+\ve y^2 + \mu$ corresponds to $3=3$, then it contains only one nonzero summand, i.e., $3$ is represented by one of the three unary forms.
+If 3 is represented by $x^2$ or $\ve y^2$, then we obtain the conclusion of the lemma that $3=\square$ or $3\ve=\square$.
+The only remaining case is that $3$ is represented by $L_u$.

+Assume now that we have one of the other decompositions of 3.
+Each of them contains at least two nonzero squares as summands (as 2 is a square in $K$).
+However, $\ve y^2\neq\square$ (because $\ve\neq\square$), and so $L_u$ must represent a square.

-In other words, if neither $3$ nor $3\ve$ is a square, then either $L_u$ represents a square, or it represents $3$.
-Also, if we apply the same ideas to the representation of $3\ve$, it similarly turns out that (if neither $3$ nor $3\ve$ is a square), either $L_u$ represents an element of the form $\ve\square$, or $L_u$ represents $3\ve$.
+To summarize the previous two paragraphs, if neither $3$ nor $3\ve$ is a square, then $L_u$ represents a square or it represents $3$.
+Also, if we apply the same argument to the representation of $3\ve$, it similarly turns out that if neither $3$ nor $3\ve$ is a square, then $L_u$ represents an element of the form $\ve\square$ or $L_u$ represents $3\ve$.